How Identity and Access Management (IAM) secures your cloud

 IAM authenticates access requests and allows access for users with the correct privileges.
 In cloud settings, IAM enhances security by controlling access to cloud resources.

-Only authenticated users can pass through a cloud IAM portal.
+Only authenticated users can pass through a IAM portal.
 Users without the proper credentials remain outside the perimeter, unable to gain access.

 IAM is a critical security control to safeguard cloud resources.
 Security teams using Cloud IAM can monitor access requests to detect suspicious activity.
 IAM provides visibility across cloud resources from a central location.
 It simplifies cloud setups, enabling the implementation of single security policies across multiple cloud providers.

-How does IAM protect the cloud?
+How does IAM help to secure the cloud?

 Authentication